 You can lock pots by telling the app that you’d like the money to be held until a certain date.
 I find that this functionality helps me to remain focused on my goal.
 But it is simple to unlock the money if you need to in an emergency.
 If you decide to unlock, then Monzo sends a pop-up message to ask if you’re sure that you want to dip into the pot.
 This extra step makes me think twice before I commit to unlocking.

 It’s also possible to add different pictures to each pot.
 I like this personalised feature.
-I have a pot where I’m saving towards my son’s birthday and I have his face as the pot image.
-It’s nice to see him on there, as it serves as a visual reminder as to why I’m saving.
+I have a pot where I’m saving towards my son’s birthday and Christmas gifts and I have a picture of his Christmas sack as the pot image.
+It serves as a visual reminder as to why I’m saving.

 6) The round-up function